 CREATIVE CHILL OUT

-Being creative can help us reduce stress by giving our thinking mind a break.
-Creating something can be restorative, boosts our mood, and takes very little time.
-In this session, you will experience various ways to bring creative breaks in small moments of everyday life.
+Being creative can help us reduce stress by giving the thinking mind a break.
+Creating something can be restorative, boosts mood, and takes very little time.
+In this session, participants experience various ways to bring creative breaks in small moments to everyday life.
 No prior skills required.

 Facilitators: Health Education and Prevention Staff